thomashsia/Romi_Arduino/Romi_v2/readme.txt

-From now, it can drive backward to the starting point.
+From now, it can drive backward to the starting point and stop in the blue circle.

-Goal: Combining PID with the previous work.
+Future Goal: Combining PID with the previous work.

-This version achieved:

-1. Straight line control using Theta_Control. --- DONE.

-2. Rotating clockwise to face home. --- DONE.

-This code attend the Assessment 1 and get 65 marks.
+This code attended the Assessment 1 and 2, obtained 90+ marks according to the marking schedule.